CodeDead/Logger/README.md

 ```

 ## Appenders
-Appenders are used for 'appending' logs to a specific output.
-There are some implementations of those available to you already.
-They are:
+Appenders are used for 'appending' logs to a specific output:

 | Class | Description |
 | --- | --- |